Chernobyl site targeted as Russia invades Ukraine - NewsBreak

 Russian officials, who have revealed little of their operations in Ukraine and not revealed their goals, did not publicly comment on the battle.

-Edwin Lyman, director of nuclear power safety at the Union of Concerned Scientists in Washington, said, “I can’t imagine how it would be in Russia’s interest to allow any facilities at Chernobyl to be damaged.”PHOTOS: Russia attacks Ukraine
+Edwin Lyman, director of nuclear power safety at the Union of Concerned Scientists in Washington, said, “I can’t imagine how it would be in Russia’s interest to allow any facilities at Chernobyl to be damaged.”Local veterans respond to Ukraine invasion

 In an interview, Lyman said he is most worried about spent fuel stored at the site, which has not been active since 2000.
 If the power to cooling pumps is disrupted or fuel-storage tanks are damaged, the results could be catastrophic, he said.